adinegi123/COVID-19-tracking-App/README.md

 This app also includes a section for the myth busters which directly takes you to the WHO(World Health Organisation) website to access reliable data.

 ## Getting Started
-A Covid-19 tracking app that collects data where you can check how many people are effected and how many already died and recovered.
-This app also includes a section for the myth busters which directly takes you to the WHO(World Health Organisation) website to access reliable data.

 A few resources to get you started if this is your first Flutter project: